-Answer: Yes, I have noticed that during the cold season we cannot see any lizard in the house because they might have moved to some warmer place to protect themselves.
+Answer: Yes, I have noticed that during the cold season, we cannot see any lizards in the house because they might have moved to some warmer place to protect themselves.

 Q2.
 How will you show the clock for a house-lizard in winters?

 Answer: The coloured part shows the sleeping time for lizards in winters.